Punktum-dk/epp-service-specification/README.md

 This command has been extended with the following fields:

 - `dkhm:usertype`, which has to be one of:
-  - `company` - indicating a company
+	- `company`, indicating a company
-  - `public_organization` - indicating a public organisation
+	- `public_organization`, indicating a public organisation
-  - `association` - indicating an association
+	- `association`, indicating an association
-  - `individual` - indicating an individual
+	- `individual`, indicating an individual

 The user type will result in context-specific interpretation of the following fields: